PoCInnovation/Workshops/software/13.Rust/README.md

 To do this reuse the same function, but create a loop in your function.

-> :bulb: Here are some examples too:
+> 💡 Here are some examples too:

 ```Rust
 "Live as if you were to die tomorrow.
 Learn as if you were to live forever."